AndyBunning/andybunning.github.io/_posts/2025-01-09-Designing-Secure-Hybrid-Cloud-Environments.md

 These issues can be mitigated by standardising policies, automating configurations, and conducting regular security reviews.

-I have worked with a customer that migrated most of their on-premises infrastructure to Microsoft Azure with third-party support.
-The third party recommended migrating all firewall rules without updating policies or documentation.
-Over time, the organisation expanded with new network endpoints, applications, and a second tenancy with peered networking, resulting in an outdated and overly complex rule set on a non-native firewall (Cisco virtual appliance).
-The inconsistent naming conventions and redundant rules make changes risky, leaving the technical team unable to fully support the environment or ensure security.
-This issue is worsened by uncontrolled connections from home IPs to services, further increasing security risks and operational challenges.

 #### Compliance Issues

 Compliance issues in hybrid cloud environments stem from the need to adhere to legal, regulatory, and industry standards while managing data across on-premises, public, and private cloud systems.
 Key challenges include: